-Disclosure (as of 31 December 2019) Quantity Units % of female workers in the workforce 63.75 % % of male workers in the workforce 36.25 % Number of employees from indigenous communities and/or vulnerable sector 0 #
+Disclosure (as of December 31, 2020) Quantity Units % of female workers in the workforce 63.58 % % of male workers in the workforce 36.42 % Number of employees from indigenous communities and/or vulnerable sector 0 #

-^{}Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+\Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).

-Which stakehol Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions (in relation to diversity and equal opportunity) Stockholders Equity in the workplace, elimination of gender bias, and equal opportunity, which attract talent / potential employees - the organization's ability to attract talent / potential employees can affect its ability to operate, implement its strategies, and achieve its objectives Employees Equity in the workplaceElimination of gender biasEqual opportunity Government - DOLE - Protection of employees Community - Equity in the workplace, elimination of gender bias, and equal opportunity, which allow members of the community to decide whether to work for the organization - the organization's ability to attract talent / potential employees in the community can affect its ability to operate, implement its strategies, and achieve its objectives Public, inc. media - Inclusive recruitment practices, equity in the workplace, equity in the workplace, elimination of gender bias, and equal opportunity - potential reputational impact
+Which stakeholders are affected?
+Stakeholder Issues That Influence Their Assessments and Decisions (in relation to diversity and equal opportunity) Equity in the workplace, elimination of gender bias, and equal opportunity, which Stockholders attract talent / potential employees - the organization's ability to attract talent / Stockholders potential employees can affect its ability to operate, implement its strategies, and achieve its objectives - Equity in the workplace Employees - Elimination of gender bias - Equal opportunity Government - Protection of employees DOLE Protection of employees - Equity in the workplace, elimination of gender bias, and equal opportunity, which Community allow members of the community to decide whether to work for the organization - Community the organization's ability to attract talent / potential employees in the community can affect its ability to operate, implement its strategies, and achieve its objectives Public, inc. - Inclusive recruitment practices, equity in the workplace, equity in the workplace, media elimination of gender bias, and equal opportunity - potential reputational impact